The Story of the SF Inclusion Networks Pilot Sites

 Wu Yee New Generation

 SF Inclusion Networks facilitated a thorough self-assessment process, using a tool called the Community Perceptions of Inclusive Practices (CPIP), developed by Napa County Office of Education SpecialQuest Birth – Five.
 The tool helps programs identify how they are growing their capacity to support sustainable and systematic improvements in four areas: including children birth to five with disabilities, involving families of young children with disabilities, providing integrated services to young children with disabilities, and supporting implementation and sustainability.
 Families, teachers, site administrators, mental health consultants, Preschool for All coaches, family advocates, and others discussed research-based promising practices in each of the four areas and came to a consensus about their program strengths and areas needing improvement.
-The CPIP process will be repeated each year of the project to provide valuable information about progress made in each of the four areas.

 Each of the pilot sites was provided with ongoing professional development for their entire team.
 SF Inclusion Networks introduced the elements of high quality inclusive classrooms and works with each classroom teaching team to identify two to five inclusive practice actions on which to focus.
 For example, they may have choosen to focus on developing strong partnerships between professionals and parents of children with disabilities; supporting children with disabilities in their language development; or adapting space, materials, and equipment to accommodate the needs of children.
 The inclusive practice actions were incorporated into the sites’ Preschool for All Quality Improvement Plans